eduvpn/artwork/App/README.md

 ![06A Select profile.png](Screenshots/06A%20Select%20profile.png)

 ### Screen 6B - Select profile
 In screen 6A the user should choose which VPN profile to connect to.
 After enabling a VPN profile this screen should be shown.
+The "connected" profile is ONLY shown under the "Connection info", which is NOT open by default.
+Be aware, no "back arrow" should be visable in this screen.

 ![06B Connected  - Institute Access.png](Screenshots/06B%20Connected%20%20-%20Institute%20Access.png)